List of Chinese era names: Other regimes contemporaneous with Qing dynasty

-Republic of China
+Modern Greater China

-Republic of China
+Taiwan

 The Republic of China officially uses the Republic of China calendar.
 While not an era name, the Republic of China calendar is based on the era name system of Imperial China.
 The Republic of China calendar was the official calendar of mainland China between 1912 CE and 1949 CE, and has been in official use in Taiwan since 1945 CE.